aymen-hadj-mebarek/aymen-hadj-mebarek/README.md

 # Welcome to my GitHub profile 👋
 ## 👩‍💻 About me
 Hello!
-I am a final year postgraduate student specializing in Artificial Intelligence and Backend Web Development.
+I am Aymen, a final year postgraduate student specializing in Artificial Intelligence and Backend Web Development.
 I have a solid foundation in Python, big data, and machine learning, and have practical experience developing web applications, data analytics, and AI-powered solutions.
 My projects often intersect with many different disciplines, from healthcare technology to advanced data visualization.

 ## 📝 What am I doing?
 - **AI & Machine Learning:** I develop and implement machine learning models for a variety of applications including revenue forecasting, clustering, and AI-powered gaming.